 It was a long process but the kids persevered and had some beautiful Dinobots to show off at Maker Faire!

 And the kids were amazing!
 They shared about their Dinobots and their creative process with people who stopped by the booth and it heartwarming how proud they were of their projects.

 We’d like to extend our thanks to the parents of these students for being so supportive and patient towards the lead-up of this project!

 We hope the kids had fun at Maker Faire and learnt not just about Dinobots but had the opportunity to interact with many other Makers and enthusiasts at the Faire.
 We hope it’s inspired them to keep building, creating and to stay curious about the world and opportunities around them.

 At Saturday Kids, there’s no lectures, no memorisation, no ONE right answer.
 Like real life, we’re all about trying things out yourself, failing, figuring what went wrong and trying again.
 These are the skills & mindset that will last a lifetime and shape how we learn in real life.
 Let’s teach kids how to learn.
 We hope to keep involving our kids in projects and events like these because the kids who learn to learn become curious, inventive, resourceful human beings who solve real world problems to make a meaningful impact.

 If you too would like your kid to be involved in our future events, please drop us a note at [email protected]

-Maker Faire aside, it’s not too late to sign up for our September holiday programme of 5-day camps and 1-off workshops happening from Sep 1 – 8.
-Check out our Prehistoric Predators: Into the Wild World of Tech 5 day camp happening from 3-7 Sep or our Build a Robo-Pet 3 hr workshops on 1-2 & 8 September.
-Full schedule here.
+Maker Faire aside, it’s not too late to sign up for our holiday programmes of 5-day camps and weekly workshops.
+Check out our full schedule here.